Top of the page

 The coronavirus disease (COVID-19) is caused by a virus.
 COVID-19 symptoms are a lot like symptoms of the flu (influenza) or other illnesses that affect the lungs and airways (called respiratory illnesses).
 COVID-19 can cause:

-If you're an adult and have any of these symptoms, you should isolate.
+If you have any of these symptoms, you should isolate.
 To learn more, see isolation recommendations.

 If you are tested, follow instructions at ahs.ca/results based on your test results.